orionrobots/orionrobots.github.io/_posts/2006-12-03-servicing-lego-rcx.md

 ---
 title: Servicing The Lego Minstorms RCX 1.0
-tags: [lego, lugnet, mindstorms, rcx]
+tags: [lego, electronics, lugnet, mindstorms, rcx]
 layout: post
 ---
 I have recently found a page on servicing the Lego RCX 1.0 supplied with the Lego Mindstorms RIS kit.